yipengliu/bayesian_tensor_ring/README.md

-# demo for Beyesian tensor ring
+# demo for Bayesian tensor ring

 The codes are for the paper: